Caliburn-Micro/caliburn-micro.github.io/documentation/Tutorials/WPF/SimpleContainer.md

        }
 ```

 For these ViewModels each time you get a reference a new instance is created.
-The code relies heavily on Reflexction and Linq.
-If you are not familiar with these aspects of .Net it is recommende to study them at some point.
+The code relies heavily on Reflection and Linq.
+If you are not familiar with these aspects of .Net it is recommended to study them at some point.

 ``SelectAssemblies`` is defined in Caliburn.Micro.
-If wnat to add ViewModels that are created in library projects, you need to override this method.
+If you want to add ViewModels that are created in library projects, you need to override this method.
 Here follows an example

 ```C#
 protected override IEnumerable<Assembly> SelectAssemblies()